florentgi/ESP32-Smart-Plant-Pot-Project/docs/logbook.md

 ## 🗓️ Wednesday, 11th of February 2026

 * **Florent Gilliéron**: Working on the integration of the camera.
 * **Julien Mignon**: Updated the daily log.
 Working on the integration of the camera.
+Working on sketching design for inner pot.
 * **Léon Ehrwein**: Updating the user interface to integrate the local weather information.

 * **Results**: Today, we are working on installing an ESP32 with an integrated camera.
 We want to be able to take a photo of the growing plant every 24 hours and build a timelapse video to be displayed on our website.
 We need to look into wiring the device properly and find a way to send the photo to be stored in our firebase database.
+We also worked on using 3D software to come up with a model to be printed for our inner pot.